ChromeWax/BaseballCardGrader/README.md

 - Windows 11 with WSL2 enabled

 ### Helpful Guides
-The following guides are helpful for training and exporting model.
+The following guides are helpful for training and exporting the model.
 - [Train Model](https://christianjmills.com/posts/pytorch-train-mask-rcnn-tutorial/)
 - [Export To ONNX](https://christianjmills.com/posts/pytorch-train-mask-rcnn-tutorial/onnx-export/)